All reports in Store Manager can be customized, you can change report layout, insert pictures (logos), add and remove fields, etc.

 Doubleclick some field to get the following screen:

-Entire report field enclosed in square brackets .
-First part (before dot symbol) is .sql file name where “SQL” is a part of the name replaced with “DBDataSet”.
-Second part (after dot symbol) is field name quoted with “”.
+The entire report field enclosed in square brackets [ ].
+The first part (before dot symbol) is .sql file name where “SQL” is a part of the name replaced with “DBDataSet”.
+The second part (after dot symbol) is the field name quoted with ” “.

 For more information on how to edit reports download this User’s Manual.